Three Flu Myths That Can Harm You

 Our experienced medical team offers flu shots for adults and children.
 They can also guide patients who may have questions about the vaccine or concerns about the flu and chronic illnesses, such as asthma or diabetes.

-Flu shots are offered at all seven LeBauer primary care locations by appointment.
+Flu shots are offered at all nine LeBauer primary care locations by appointment.
 New patients can complete our online appointment form to see a doctor and get a flu shot.
 If you are a current LeBauer patient, contact your primary care office to make your flu shot appointment.